ankane/searchkick/README.md

 City.search "san fr", fields: [{name: :text_start}]
 ```

-Typically, you want to use a Javascript library like [typeahead.js](http://twitter.github.io/typeahead.js/) or [jQuery UI](http://jqueryui.com/autocomplete/).
+Typically, you want to use a JavaScript library like [typeahead.js](http://twitter.github.io/typeahead.js/) or [jQuery UI](http://jqueryui.com/autocomplete/).

 #### Here’s how to make it work with Rails